mahaffey/module-one-final-project-guidelines-web-042417/README.md

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md)for details on our code of conduct, and the process for submitting pull requests to us.
+Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Versioning

-We use [git] with github (http://github.com/) for versioning.
+We use [git](https://git-scm.com) with [GitHub](http://github.com/) for versioning.

 ## Authors